pedrovicentealmeida/euroage_plus-project/speech_services/README.md

 ## Acknowledgments

 Special thanks to:
-- **Prof. Doutor Rui P. Rocha** for his continuous guidance, support, and motivation throughout this project.
+- **Prof. Doutor Rui P. Rocha** (rprocha@isr.uc.pt) for his continuous guidance, support, and motivation throughout this project.
-- **Prof. Doutor Fernando Perdigão** for his valuable insights into audio processing and signal analysis, which made the lip synchronization features of this package possible.
+- **Prof. Doutor Fernando Perdigão** (fp@deec.uc.pt) for his valuable insights into audio processing and signal analysis, which made the lip synchronization features of this package possible.

 ## Contact